thanneken/tei2edition/README.md

 Aids to the reader include chapter and verse milestones, apparatus, hyphens when a line breaks inside a word, and links to Perseus morphological analysis.
 In TEI, this requires elements such as `pb`, `cb`, `lb`, `choice`, `abbr`, etc.

+Two additional tools are included here for the work of editing, not for end users.
-The additional tool included here is a spreadsheet of all words in the text.
+The first additional tool is a spreadsheet of all words in the text.
 The spreadsheet includes the five words preceding and following.
 The location in the manuscript is given as page, column, and line.
 The location in scholarly convention is given as chapter and verse.
 Other attributes include whether the word is from the manuscript or editors, is a place name, and is a person name.
 Using the filter and sort functions in software such as Microsoft Excel provides information associated with concordances and other tools.
+The second additional tool is a DOCX file for Microsoft Word.
+The apparatus and notes are presented inline with the text and the visualization is generally light on formatting.

 ## Files